RobogeekUwa/UniRidePrerelease/README.md

 # UniRidePrerelease
 Prerelease for UniRide app
-# Instructions for building apk
+# Instructions for building apk for your reactive native project
 instructions for building an apk file for react native project can be found in the following links https://android.jlelse.eu/preparing-a-reach-native-android-app-for-production-f063413d5633 https://facebook.github.io/react-native/docs/signed-apk-android.html